AleksaZatezalo/ShadowCoin/README.md

 ## Overview

 Simplecoin is a minimalist blockchain implementation written in pure C. It demonstrates the core concepts of cryptocurrency without the complexity of production systems.
-The design intentionally resists GPU optimization to keep mining accessible on standard CPUs.

 Like Bitcoin Core, Simplecoin is delivered as a single binary (`Simplecoind`) that provides all functionality: full node operation, wallet management, mining, and network participation.